wevm/wagmi/.github/CONTRIBUTING.md

 #### 5. Try out your connector and add tests.

-While building a connector, it can be useful to try it out with wagmi.
-You can follow the setup [guide in the wagmi repo](https://github.com/wagmi-dev/wagmi/blob/main/.github/CONTRIBUTING.md), to use the local development playground for testing your changes.
+While building a connector, it can be useful to try it out with Wagmi.
+You can follow the setup [guide in the Wagmi repo](https://github.com/wagmi-dev/wagmi/blob/main/.github/CONTRIBUTING.md), to use the local development playground for testing your changes.

 Ideally, you should also be able to add tests for your connector in a `connectorName.test.ts` file.
 This isn't always easy so at a minimum please create a test file with instructions for how to test your connector manually.
 The test file should include actual tests or "instruction tests" for the following: